| Dr. Minor is often a contributor to the opinion page

 is a professor of religious studies at the University

+of Kansas.
 Minor writes that the marriage of right-wing religion

 and politics “fulfilled the progressive needs